 Tuesdays and Thursdays at lunch, room 127

 Student Leadership is a fantastic way of connecting with the school, creating fun and meaningful events throughout the school year, and contributing to the communities outside of the school (locally, nationally and internationally).
 Some of our big events for the school year are: Rams Collective (an artisan market that supports student artists as well as a local cause), Battle of the Rams (supporting student musicians), and various student and staff led initiatives.
-We are planning a meeting at 1:00 pm in Room 127 on Thursday, August 30.

 We welcome new members and are excited to see our returning students!!!